 \section{Introduction}

-Program synthesis is the task to construct a program that provably satisfies a given high-level formal specification, a long-standing problem which can date back to \citet{church1963application}.
+Program synthesis is the task to construct a program that provably satisfies a given high-level formal specification, a long-standing problem which can date back to \citet{church1960application}.
 In recent years, this field has been revolutionized by Large Language Models (LLMs), which have achieved remarkable success in code generation~\cite{rozière2024codellamaopenfoundation, guo2024deepseekcoderlargelanguagemodel, team2024codegemma}.
-Despite their success, an alternative paradigm---\emph{algorithm extraction}---offers a distinct advantage: the ability to derive algorithms \emph{de novo}, thereby potentially uncovering innovative solutions that are independent of human-generated data~\cite{michaud2024openingaiblackbox}.
+Despite their success, an alternative paradigm---\emph{algorithm extraction}---offers a distinct advantage: the ability to recover executable mechanisms \emph{de novo} from trained model weights, without requiring human-written target programs.
 Recent work has demonstrated the feasibility of this approach in Recurrent Neural Networks (RNNs) via the Mechanistic-Interpretability-based Program Synthesis (MIPS), which successfully leverages symbolic regression to synthesize programs that accurately match neural network behavior~\cite{michaud2024openingaiblackbox}.

 However, extending algorithm extraction to the dominant Transformer architecture faces significant challenges, rooted in a fundamental gap between the continuous, high-dimensional nature of Transformer and the discrete, sparse nature of symbolic algorithms.
 The primary obstacle lies in interpreting the Transformer's internal representations.
 Specifically, the standard Transformer often exhibits ``superposition'', where features are encoded in an overlapping, non-orthogonal set of directions rather than individual neurons~\cite{cunningham2023sparseautoencodershighlyinterpretable, elhage2022toy}.
-Consequently, the model’s internal representations are highly entangled and polysemantic.
-Unlike the disentangled input-output mappings required for symbolic regression, these representations render the direct extraction of explicit symbolic expressions infeasible.
+Consequently, the model’s internal representations can be entangled and polysemantic.
+Unlike the disentangled input-output mappings required for symbolic regression, these representations make the direct extraction of explicit symbolic expressions challenging.
 This motivates our central question: \textit{Is it possible to synthesize executable and interpretable programs by extracting algorithms from Transformer?}

 In this work, we propose the \emph{Discrete Transformer}, an architecture explicitly optimized for algorithm extraction (see Figure~\ref{fig:overview}).
 Building upon the framework of Transformer Programs~\cite{friedman2023learning}, our design incorporates critical modifications to facilitate the transition from continuous dynamics to discrete logic.
 Architecturally, the Discrete Transformer comprises the Numerical Attention, Numerical MLP, and linear output head.
 Aligning with the Restricted Access Sequence Processing (RASP) computational model~\cite{weiss2021thinking}, we impose a strict functional disentanglement, where the Numerical Attention is responsible for routing information across positions, while the Numerical MLP is dedicated solely to element-wise arithmetic operations.
 Crucially, we incorporate differentiable sampling mechanisms into each module to inject temperature-controlled discreteness.
 Through annealing, the model gradually transitions into a fully discrete computation graph, ensuring that the solution to the algorithmic task is implicitly but clearly encoded within its weights.